lankybutmacho/proto-mobile/README.md

 ## Example

 [Here's a quick example](http://storage.matthewhealy.net/proto-mobile/demo) using the Foursquare check-in flow, from the home screen to selecting a venue (try clicking "Foursquare Kegerator" in the list), to the post-check-in screen.
 Try it both in your desktop browser and on your phone.
+View the source to see how it works.

 ## What's included